HarunMbaabu/BeyonicAPI-Python-Examples/README.md

 **Getting Help**
 For usage questions, the best place to go to is [Beyhive slack community](https://beyonic.com/join-community).
-Further, general questions and discussions can also take place on the issue section on this repository.
+Further, general questions and discussions can also take place on the  my twitter dm [@Harun Mwenda](https://twitter.com/HarunMbaabu).

 To start using the Beyonic Python API, you need to start by downloading the Beyonic API official Python client library and setting your secret key.